daattali/beautiful-jekyll/_posts/2017-05-03-GettingStarted.md

 The Project Manager will send a questionnaire to the client, plus have 1 or 2 meetings to gather information about the project.
 In 5 to 7 business days the Project Manager will have the project initiated ready for your approval.
 Once you approve, we hit the ground running and are ready to start work.

-### The client needs to provide
+### The client needs to provide:

+* Description of your idea or concept
-* Provide names of any team members that you want us to use
+* Names of any team members that you want us to use and the role/expertise
 * Brand book, your ideas for logos, fonts, colors for your site or marketing
 * Any designs, ideas or graphics you have in mind
 * Inspiration sites.
 Have you seen this done somewhere else.
-What do you like or not like about their ideas.
+What do you like or not like about their ideas
+* The budget including how it is to be allocated
+* The authority of the Project Manager who is acting on your behalf

-### The PM will deliver to the client
+### The PM will deliver to the client:

-* Charter
+* A Charter which includes:
   * Scope of the project:  What is to be done?
   * Resource plan:  Who are the team members or if staffing needs to be done
   * Communication plan:   How will team members communicate, how often, how often will project status reports be deliverd to the client.
   * Constraints, Assumptions and Risks:  What is the budget, are there important time constraints or regulatory requirements
 * Business Case (optional)
 * Financial Plan:  Overview of budget and planned costs
+* Architecture/planned implementation.
+If you have already decided on an architecture/solution, then this will be delivered, otherwise a software architect may define this in the next phase.

 ### The Communication Board